Career and Technical Education (CTE) | Health Science

 Now that we’ve gone over the five healthcare career pathways, let’s apply the information to your classroom!

-Help Your Students Decide on a Healthcare Pathway
+Help Your Students Decide on Their Health Science Career Pathways

 With so many healthcare career options out there, trying to nail down the right one for each student can be daunting in the span of a school year (or semester).